-It is the policy of the University of Arizona College of Medicine – Phoenix that all clerkship experiences are mandatory and any absences must be recorded and are not to exceed 0.5 days per week on average.
-Exceptions to this may be considered in consultation with the Clerkship Director and the Associate Dean, Student Affairs.
+It is the policy of the University of Arizona College of Medicine – Phoenix (COM-P) that all 3rd and 4th year clinical experiences (clerkships, selectives, and electives) are mandatory.
+Any absences must be recorded and are not to exceed 0.5 days per week on average for clinical courses.
+Although some absences are unavoidable, absences impact student experiences, other medical students, the entire clinical team, and patient care on clinical rotations.
+Exceptions to this may be considered in accordance with the appropriate grading and progression policy.

 • Emergency Medicine